Who is issued a J.League license ?

 Citizens would not approve constructing a J.League exclusive stadiums funded by their tax money.

-While claiming to be community-based, if local governments don’t construct J.League exclusive stadiums, the club teams will relocate elsewhere.
+While the J.League claims to be community-based, if a local government refuses to construct J.League exclusive stadiums, the club team rejects that community-based approach and moves to another region.

-This is essentially the J.League demanding that local governments construct J.League exclusive stadiums purely for the profit of club teams as private companies.
+In other words, the J.League’s definition of “community-based” means that local governments must construct J.League exclusive stadiums for the profit of club teams as private companies.

-In fact, one club team in Kanagawa Prefecture changed local governments due to this stadium issue.
+In fact, one club team in Kanagawa Prefecture changed the local government due to this stadium issue.

 Another club team threatened to move to a different local government if stadium construction plans didn’t progress.
 (Actually, this might be welcome news for the local government.)